jh603/ChemMCP/README.md

 ## Citation

-If ChemMTK is valuable to your research or development, please kindly cite our work.
+If ChemMCP is valuable to your research or development, please kindly cite our work.

 ```
 @article{yu2024chemtoolagent,